kishanguptab/Walk-and-Beat-Pipeline/README.md

 Plots saved to figures/

 2) Evaluate Only
-Open notebooks/*eval.ipynb and run all cells.
+Open notebooks/*eval.ipynb and run all cells after getting the entire git repositry to google drive and run the code on Colab.
 It does not train.
 It:

 Loads models & eval splits from artifacts/

-Builds the music catalog (song_df) from Spotify CSVs
+Builds the music catalog (song_df) from Song CSV

 Runs Iteration-1 (direct BPM match) + Iteration-2 (HMM + duration FSM)